History History

 Jan Six (1618-1700)

-As a burgomaster, writer and art collector, he is a key figure in the flourishing period of the Dutch Golden Age.
+A burgomaster, writer and art collector, he was a key figure in the flourishing Dutch Golden Age.
 A friend of the poet Joost van Vondel and Rembrandt, he wrote plays, the most famous of which, Medea, is illustrated by Rembrandt.
 His portrait by Rembrandt is a landmark work.
-Part of the family collection (Collection Six) can be seen at the Rijksmuseum in temporary exhibitions, or in a beautiful house on the Amstel, which can only be viewed by registration months in advance
+Part of the family's collection (Collection Six) can be viewed at the Rijksmuseum during temporary exhibitions, or in a magnificent mansion on the Amstel, which can only be viewed by registering months in advance.

 Portrait de Jan Six par Rembrandt en 1654. (c) wikimedia commons.jpg